doitintl/intercloud-throughput/README.md

 # Intercloud networking test

-# Purpose
+## Purpose

 * This runs a test of throughput and latency within and between regions in the same or different clouds.
+## What makes it different
-* Other cloud performance test benchmarks are available, but most focus on latency, not throughput, and most are in a single cloud.
+Other cloud performance test benchmarks are available, but most focus on latency, not throughput, and most are in a single cloud.

+## Latency vs Throughput

 ## Prerequisites
 * Python 3.9